fastify/fastify-vite/README.md

 - Toggling Vite's development server on and off, i.e., run in development or production mode.
 - Sharing routes at the client level (History API-based) to Fastify so server-side routes can be automatically registered for them.

-The new documentation is still in progress.
-See the the working [`examples/`](https://github.com/fastify/fastify-vite/tree/dev/examples) for now.
+This README contains all the documentation.
+Also see the the working [`examples/`](https://github.com/fastify/fastify-vite/tree/dev/examples).

 ## Install